-Clinical Studies - 5th Year Student Veterinary Intern Program
+Clinical Studies - Final Year Student Veterinary Intern Program

-During the 5th and final year of the Bachelor of Veterinary Science each intern will complete a program of at least 5 extramural rotations based around 5 intramural rotations (10 units of study).
+During the final year of the Bachelor of Veterinary Science and the Doctor of Veterinary Medicine each intern will complete a program of at least 5 extramural rotations based around 5 intramural rotations (comprising 9 units of study).

 Extramural rotations are a crucial part of your professional education, extending your learning beyond the university.
 At these Extramural Practices you will see a wide range of disease conditions in, and treatments for, local and common species – including Australian wildlife.
 Not only will you become familiar with the most common diseases in domestic and production animals, but you will also gain insight into how these are managed by veterinarians operating in different roles at local, regional and state levels.